What Is A Catastrophic Injury?

 A catastrophic injury is usually caused as the result of an unplanned trauma with serious, long-term effects.
 The definition is derived from the term catastrophe which means a disastrous event that leads to great and sudden damage or suffering.

 With sufficient time, bruises and broken bones heal.
-However, in the case of catastrophic injuries, permanent damage is caused to major areas of the body such as the spine, spinal cord, brain or eyes, as well as other vital parts of the body.
+However, in the case of catastrophic injuries, permanent damage is caused to major areas of the body such as the spinal cord, brain or eyes, as well as other vital parts of the body.

 The damage never completely goes away and leaves victims with a lifetime of disabilities, adding stress on family and loved ones who need to provide financial, physical, and emotional support to the victim throughout his or her lifetime.